Customs Fraud: Key Takeaways

 Whistleblower attorneys for customs fraud cases

 Before you decide whether to file a qui tam lawsuit, it is important to talk to an experienced whistleblower attorney about the risks and benefits of pursuing a case.
 When choosing a whistleblower lawyer, consider Phillips & Cohen who has represented whistleblowers in qui tam cases and other government whistleblower reward programs for more than 30 years.
 We are the most successful whistleblower law firm, with more than $12.3 billion in recoveries from our cases.
-Contact Phillips & Cohen for a free, confidential review of your matter.
+If you have information regarding customs fraud and are considering becoming a whistleblower, contact Phillips & Cohen for a free, confidential review of your matter.